 Genesis 1:1-2 n the beginning Elohim created the heavens and the earth.
 2 The earth was without form, and void; and darkness was on the face of the deep.
 And the Spirit of Elohim was hovering over the face of the waters.

 So Elohim begins His creation of the heavens and earth in Genesis 1:1.
-The earth present in verse 2, otherwise there would not have been any "face of the waters" for the Spirit of Elohim to move upon, and there would have been not "face of the deep" for darkness to be upon.
+It is important to note that the earth is already present in verse 2.
+Otherwise there would not have been any "face of the waters" for the Spirit of Elohim to move upon, and there would have been not "face of the deep" for darkness to be upon.
 Therefore, Genesis 1:1 is describing the first event which occurred on day 1--the creation of the heavens and the earth.
 With this, other scriptures agree: